-When the 5 Star Riverfront Peninsula Hotel in Bangkok offered to host us after our 10 mile run as part of the ultra-luxury heaven in our “Heaven and Hell” weekend Sarah and I were very excited.
-In the past most of our retirement adventures have been in great to experience places, but let’s just say, more downscale venues.
-From the time we boarded the Peninsula’s private boat to cross the Chao Phraya River to when we left after an amazing spa treatment, everything was truly first class.
+When the 5 Star Riverfront Peninsula Hotel in Bangkok offered to host us after our 10-mile run as part of the ultra-luxury heaven in our “Heaven and Hell” weekend Sarah and I were very excited.
+In the past, most of our retirement adventures have been in great to experience places, but let’s just say more downscale venues.
+From the time we boarded the Peninsula’s private boat to cross the Chao Phraya River to when we left after famous Peninsula Bangkok Spa Treatment, everything was truly first class.

 Located on the Thonburi side of the Chao Phraya, directly on the riverfront, near the BTS SkyTrain Station Saphan Taksin .
 There is an entire fleet of antique, open air teak boats to whisk you across the river to the hotel’s private dock.
 We never had to wait more than five minutes for a boat and riding on these little boats with their gabled roofs is a charming part of being on the river.
 Although the boats are more fun, the hotel can be easily reached by car on the Thonburi side of the river.

 All of the rooms at the Peninsula Hotel BKK offer floor to ceiling windows with views of the Chao Phraya.
 They are extremely luxurious but without an ounce of pretention.
 They are richly furnished in old world style with Thai silk-clad finishes, huge marble bathrooms, with separate bath and luscious shower and a dressing foyer with a walk-in closet.
 The rooms have state of the art sound systems with multi-disc CD/DVD players and iPod docks.
 There was an executive style desk with a fax machine, high speed Internet connections, and a charging station.
 From the fluffy towels, the zillion thread count sheets and one of the best mattresses I have ever slept on, everything was perfect.
 There is even a bedside control panel to dim the lights and open and close the drapes.